10up/gutenberg-lessons/lessons/05-inner-blocks.md

 To get started there is a starter block scaffolded out located in the blocks folder of the theme with the name `inner-blocks-one-stater`.
 If you are stuck you can take a look at the `inner-blocks-one-completed` folder for a completed version of the block.

+Most of the markup and block scaffolding already is in place.
+What is left to do is wiring up the `InnerBlock` area both in the editor and on the frontend.
+You will find comments outlining where the inner blocks area should go in both the `edit.js` and the `markup.php` files.

 ### 2. "Card Grid" Block
 The "Card Grid" consists of two elements.
 The actual grid that can contain the cards and then the individual cards.
 This is similar to how core has the Buttons block that contains individual Button blocks.